cforlando/PetAdoption-API/DEPLOY.md

 The current deployment steps involve setting up a cron job on a Docker host.

-1. Check out repository on Docker host
+### 1. Check out repository on Docker host
+*TODO:* perhaps provide a url to docker host

-2. Create and populate `envvars.sh` (see below)
+### 2. Create `envvars.sh` (see below)
-3. Create cron job (see immediately below)

-### The cron job

-Looks something like: `* * * * * . /home/ubuntu/envvars.sh; /home/ubuntu/PetAdoption-API/redeploy.sh >> /home/ubuntu/deploy.log 2>&1`

-You may need to alter `/home/ubuntu` according to the particulars of your setup.

-### envvars.sh

 A shell script used to determine the environment for the cron job.
 We need this because the docker compose file expects certain environment variables to be set.

+* should be saved in the project's directory

 A skeleton looks like this: